rhdtownsend/gyre/doc/source/user-guide/example-walkthrough.rst

 ==========================

-Now comes the fun part: assembling an input file containing the various parameters which control a GYRE run.
+Now comes the fun part: assembling an input file containing the various parameters which control a :program:`gyre` run.
 Using a text editor, create the file :file:`gyre.in` in your work directory with the following content cut-and-pasted in:

 .. literalinclude:: example-walkthrough/gyre.in

-This file is an example of a Fortran 'namelist' file, containing multiple namelist groups.
-Each group begins with the line :nml_g:`name` (where ``name`` is the name of the group); a list of parameter-value pairs then follows, and the group ends with a slash ``/``.
-Detailed information on the namelist groups expected in GYRE's input files can be found in the :ref:`namelist-input-files` chapter;
-for now, let's just focus on some of the more-important aspects of the file above:
+This file is in namelist format, containing multiple namelist groups.
+Detailed information on the groups can be found in the :ref:`namelist-input-files` chapter; for now, let's just focus on some of the more-important aspects of the file above:

-* the :nml_g:`constants` namelist group is empty, telling GYRE to use default values for fundamental constants;
+* the :nml_g:`constants` namelist group is empty, telling :program:`gyre` to use default values for fundamental constants;
-* the :nml_g:`model` namelist group tells GYRE to read an evolutionary model, in :ref:`MESA format <mesa-file-format>`, from the file :file:`spb.mesa`;
+* the :nml_g:`model` namelist group tells :program:`gyre` to read an evolutionary model, in :ref:`MESA format <mesa-file-format>`, from the file :file:`spb.mesa`;
-* the two :nml_g:`mode` namelist groups tells GYRE to search first for dipole (:math:`\ell=1`) and then quadrupole (:math:`\ell=2`) modes;
+* the two :nml_g:`mode` namelist groups tells :program:`gyre` to search first for dipole (:math:`\ell=1`) and then quadrupole (:math:`\ell=2`) modes;
-* the :nml_g:`osc` namelist group tells GYRE to apply a zero-pressure outer mechanical boundary condition in the oscillation equations;
+* the :nml_g:`osc` namelist group tells :program:`gyre` to apply a zero-pressure outer mechanical boundary condition in the oscillation equations;
-* the :nml_g:`scan` namelist group tells GYRE to scan a region of dimensionless angular frequency space typically occupied by gravity modes;
+* the :nml_g:`scan` namelist group tells :program:`gyre` to scan a region of dimensionless angular frequency space typically occupied by gravity modes;
-* the :nml_g:`grid` namelist group tells GYRE how to refine the model spatial grid;
+* the :nml_g:`grid` namelist group tells :program:`gyre` how to refine the model spatial grid;
-* the :nml_g:`ad_output` namelist group tells GYRE what adiabatic data to write to which output files; summary data to the file :file:`summary.h5`, and individual mode data to files having the prefix ``mode.``;
+* the :nml_g:`ad_output` namelist group tells :program:`gyre` what adiabatic data to write to which output files; summary data to the file :file:`summary.h5`, and individual mode data to files having the prefix ``mode.``;
-* the :nml_g:`nad_output` namelist group is empty, telling GYRE not to write any non-adiabatic data.
+* the :nml_g:`nad_output` namelist group is empty, telling :program:`gyre` not to write any non-adiabatic data.

-Running GYRE
+Running gyre
 ============

-With the hard work done, it's now trivial to run GYRE:
+With the hard work done, it's now trivial to run :program:`gyre`:

 .. prompt:: bash

    $GYRE_DIR/bin/gyre gyre.in

-As the code runs (on multiple cores, if you have a multi-core machine;
+As the frontend runs (on multiple cores, if you have a multi-core machine;
 see the :ref:`FAQ <faq-multicore>` for more details), it will print lots of data to the screen.
 Let's break down this output, chunk by chunk.

-First, GYRE prints out its version number, tells us (in OpenMP threads) how many cores it is running on, and indicates which file it is reading parameters from (here, :file:`gyre.in`):
+First, :program:`gyre` prints out its version number, tells us (in OpenMP threads) how many cores it is running on, and indicates which file it is reading parameters from (here, :file:`gyre.in`):

 .. code-block:: console